Administrative forbearance for federal student loans to end on October 1st, 2021.

 There are five IDR plans to choose from.
 Monthly payments cap at 10%, 15%, or 20% of your discretionary income depending on the plan you choose.
 Read more about each of the plans as well as the pros and cons on our blog, How To Qualify For Income-Based Repayment Plans.
 But don’t worry, we can help you determine which plan is best for you.

-With all the madness going on this year, the last thing anyone should be worried about is their student loans.
+With all the madness going on, the last thing anyone should be worried about is their student loans.
 You also shouldn’t have to rely on massive call centers to get the expert student loan advice you need.
 Besides, none of the servicers are going to take the time with you to discover which income-driven repayment plan (or forgiveness program) is right for you.
 It shouldn’t matter where you work or what your credit score is.
 We believe every borrower should have access to student loan experts that have their best interests at heart!
 This is why we created Chipper Concierge.

 We’re real people, who work alongside the Chipper app to provide guidance via chat or Zoom.
 We’ll work with you 1-on-1 to determine the best repayment strategy for your situation, and help you complete and submit all applications and documents for income-driven repayment and forgiveness programs right from the app.